TheIonius/Snake-Game/README.md

 🐍 Snake Game
 Welcome to the Snake Game repository!
 This project is a fun, classic implementation of the Snake game built using HTML, CSS, and JavaScript (or Python, depending on what you used).

-🎮 Demo
-You can play the game live here: Snake Game Live Demo

-(Replace the # with your demo URL if available)

 📋 Features
 Smooth and responsive snake movement
 Real-time score tracking